Frehiwot-G/Empowerment-of-Women-Through-Technology/README.md

 # Empowerment-of-Women-Through-Technology

-Tech sisters
+This project is developed by Tech sisters(Meron Abate and Frehiwot Gemechu)

-UI/UX designer and frontend developer
+database designer, UI/UX designer and frontend developer

      name: Meron Abate